MEET OUR FACULTY

 Noel also owned and operated Sway Downtown, a yoga and dance studio in downtown Mobile, is a certified yoga instructor, and is also certified in PBT (Progressing Ballet Technique).

-We’re happy to welcome Noel back as a faculty member this year.
-In the 2023-2024 school year, Noel will be teaching Ballet and Pointe classes at the Mobile Studio.
+Noel returned to Mobile Ballet as a faculty member in the 2023-2024 school year, and teaches Ballet and Pointe classes at the Mobile Studio.

 ELIZABETH MCGINLEY

 Elizabeth McGinley is a native of Mobile and has been dancing since the age of three.
 During grade school and high school she competed with the Carol Graham Dance Company affectionately known as the ‘C-Gees.”
 While competing she was awarded several group top awards, judge’s choice awards and special recognition in overall performance in tap and jazz.
 Elizabeth continued studying dance at the University of South Alabama where she performed the lead for 2 seasons.
 Right after high school she began teaching ballet, tap, jazz, lyrical and hip hop at Carol Graham Dance Center.
-She also has been choreographer for many local theater plays, Mardi Gras tableaus, and for the past 3 years, choreographer for McGill-Toolen’s “Dancing with the Stars.”
+She also has been choreographer for many local theater plays, Mardi Gras tableaus, and for McGill-Toolen’s “Dancing with the Stars.”
 Her knowledge of dance has also allowed her to be a judge for several local dance teams and competitions.
-This year will make Elizabeth’s 20th year of teaching dance and her second year at Mobile Ballet.
+Elizabeth has been teaching dance for over 20 years, and joined Mobile Ballet in 2022.
 “I’m honored to be a part of the Mobile Ballet family.
 I have grown up in Mobile and have fond memories of watching the performances they have put on over the years.
 I’m excited to be a part of this prestigious tradition here in Mobile.”

 MIYA MOBLEY